-Distributions will be paid monthly in arrears.
+Distributions will be paid quarterly in arrears within the month following each quarter ending March, June, September and December.
 Historical distributions can be found on the Fund website.
 Past performance is not indicative of future performance.

 Fund term and liquidity